FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_metagenomic_viz.md

 nrow(MTX_a_div)
 ```

-Remove rows that are all "-1" and are all contributed by "unclassified".
+Remove rows that are all "-1".

 ```R
 MTX_a_div = MTX_a_div[apply(MTX_a_div, 1, function(x) sum(x==-1)!=ncol(MTX_a_div)),]